 - ½ teaspoon nutmeg

-- 2 eggs (or flegg - mix 2 Tbsp flax meal with 6 Tbsp of hot water and use in place of the 2 eggs)
+- 2 eggs (or flegg - mix 2 tablespoon flax meal with 6 tablespoon of hot water and use in place of the 2 eggs)

-- 1 cup cashew milk or almond milk
+- 1 cup almond milk or cashew milk

 - 1 teaspoon vanilla